RichUch/gh-portfolio/README.md

   - Project test ❌

 Current
+  - Translations for Skills
+  - Link to actual projects ->
-- Testing ❌
+  - File Upload
-  - Email sending test ❌
-  - Button tests ❌
-  - Language swap test ❌
-  - Project test ❌

 ## Technologies Used